 The English grandmaster awarded the book four stars and we have uploaded a PDF of his full review.
 Sadler made some interesting comments on the development (or lack of it) of Steinitz's play and concluded by saying:

 However, this book is not all about the chess!
 We follow Steinitz as he marries, becomes a father, becomes a journalist and an author, quarrels bitterly with the English chess establishment, all beautifully documented and explained.
 Definitely a nice book for the dark evening hours with a glass of wine next to you.

 We have to wonder if the wine sent Sadler to sleep at some point since we agree with a previous biographer that there is no documentary proof that Steinitz ever entered the state of matrimony.
 But never mind; it was difficult for a Jew to marry a Gentile in those days.

-The most recent review we have seen, written by Harry Schaak, appeared this month in the German chess history magazine Karl.
-He kindly says early on that:
+Back in May, a review written by Harry Schaak appeared in the German chess history magazine Karl.
+He kindly said early on that: